Stienvdh/netgru-edgecomputing/README.md

 ## Hardware requirements

-> [!TIP]
-> In case you don't have any hardware available - throughout the set-up steps, you will find out how to use the `dummy_scripts` folder instead of this equipment.

 1. A Cisco IR1101 supporting IOx.
 (This code was tested using IOS-XE version 17.12.02)

 3. Connected to a downlink on the IR1101: a Raspberry PI 4.